Blog

 Personalized artificial intelligence in education

-One of the most transformative technologies arriving in classrooms in 2026 is artificial intelligence applied to learning personalization.
-Educational AI systems are revolutionizing how teachers adapt teaching to individual needs of each student.
+One of the most transformative technologies that is reaching classrooms in 2026 is artificial intelligence applied to the personalization of learning.
+Educational AI systems are changing how teachers tailor teaching to the individual needs of each student.

 • Identify unique learning patterns